Junxin-Huo/bodyconstruct-rnn/README.md

 # introduction
 How to make a person model looks like real in a VR game?
 Our way is machine learing.
 Using RNN is important because the actions are moving according context.

 How to decided inputs and outputs?
 Our method is imput a hand's (such as right hand) position and rotation, output elbow,s (right elbow) position and rotation.
 (Left arm and Right arm can mirror from each other)

+Next problem is "Gimble lock".
+A terrible problem.
+Our method is replacing the eulerAngles by 2 positions.
+Put one cube to the position (0, 0, 1) as a child object of right(left) hand.
+Put the other cube to the position (0, 1, 0) as a child object of right(left) hand.
+As a result, an eulerAngles and two positions can map each other one by one.

 input: hand position(x, y, z) and hand rotation(x1, y1, z1, x2, y2, z2).